benevbright/react-navigation-collapsible/README.md

     opacity /* 1.0 ~ 0.0 */,
   } = useCollapsibleStack();

-  /* in case you need listener
-  const listener = ({nativeEvent}) => {
+  /* in case you want to use your listener const listener = ({nativeEvent}) => {
     console.log(nativeEvent);
   };